Susanne Hou: Biography

-On Christmas Day, 2006, Susanne performed for the first time together with her father in China.
-The emotional Shanghai orchestral performance, with Alec conducting and Susanne as the soloist, was the focus of a CBC The National documentary called "Return to Shanghai" by journalist Mychaylo Prystupa.
+On Christmas Day, 2006, Susanne performed for the first time together with her father in Shanghai.
+The orchestral performance, which featured Susanne as a soloist and Alec as the conductor, was the focus of a CBC The National documentary titled Return to Shanghai.
 It aired in May 2007 on CBC television.

-In 2009, Susanne Hou was granted the use of the 1735 "ex-Mary Portman, Fritz Kreisler Giuseppe Guarneri del Gesù, Cremona" by the Stradivari Society of Chicago.
+In 2009, SusanneHou was granted the use of the 1735 "ex-Mary Portman, Fritz Kreisler Giuseppe Guarneri del Gesù, Cremona" by the Stradivari Society of Chicago.
 The historic violin is famous as being once owned and bowed by Fritz Kreisler – widely regard as one of the most famous violinists in history.

-Hou's music video 'The Devil's Delight', produced by Rhombus Media premiered on Bravo!TV in 2010; she also stars in a new documentary on the "Canada Council Instrument Bank", Produced by Rotating Planet and Directed by Ari Cohen for Bravo!
-She performed the violin solo in the Atom Egoyan film "Adoration" which won the Ecumenical Jury Prize at Festival de Cannes, featuring music composed by Mychael Danna.
+Hou's music video "The Devil's Delight", produced by Rhombus Media premiered on Bravo!TV in 2010; she also stars in a new documentary on the "Canada Council Instrument Bank", produced by Rotating Planet and directed by Ari Cohen for Bravo!.
+She performed the violin solo in the Atom Egoyan film Adoration which won the Ecumenical Jury Prize at Festival de Cannes, featuring music composed by Mychael Danna.

-On Nov.27, 2013, Susanne Hou used the Kreisler violin to record Beethoven's 1806 Violin Concerto in D Major, Op.
-61 with the London Symphony Orchestra.
-Hou chose the music as a "tribute" to Beethoven, Kreisler, and her parents Alec and Yvonne Hou.
+On November 27, 2013, Susanne Hou used the Kreisler violin to record Beethoven's Violin Concerto in D Major, Op.
+61 (1806) with the London Symphony Orchestra.
+Hou chose the music as a "tribute" to Beethoven, Kreisler, as well as her parents Alec and Yvonne Hou.
 The Beethoven concerto, with Kreisler's cadenzas, was the same music that her father Alec performed the night she was born.

 The London recording was filmed for a documentary by Toronto's Know Rules Media in association with UK's HiBROW production company.
 The film is expected to explore the rare violin's nearly 300-year history, including how it ended up in Hou's hands.

 Sir Yehudi Menuhin referred to Hou as "absolutely phenomenal… one of the greatest young talents of the future…" and Jean-Jacques Kantorow, member of jury in the Concours International Marguerite Long-Jacques Thibaud said, "By the final round of the competition, Ms. Hou had the entire jury at her feet."